The Shindler Perspective, Inc.

 Published Work

-Marty Shindler provides his perspective in a wide range of articles on topics ranging from a multitude of business and management subjects to those related to entertainment and technology.
+Marty Shindler provides his perspective in a wide range of articles on topics ranging from a multitude of business and management subjects to those related to entertainment and entertainment technology.

 Featured Articles